 One of the best reasons of all to visit Devon and the West Country these days is the excellent food and drink.
-From gourmet breaks to foraging courses, Devon has never been in better shape for prime produce and places to eat.
+Foodie breaks in Devon offer a huge range of options, from gourmet breaks to foraging courses, Devon has never been in better shape for prime produce and places to eat.
 So what should you look out for as we head into late summer and early autumn?
 Here are some excellent things to try for yourself, both on our menus and forthcoming overnight gourmet breaks, as well as in fields, hedgerows and food stores:

 Wild Mushrooms start coming into their own in the autumn and are a favourite with chefs and foragers alike.
 We love them here in North Devon, where they can be abundant if you know where to look.
 Wild mushroom soup and Fricassee of wild mushrooms is certainly a big hit with our guests, be they confirmed carnivores or strict vegetarians.